 About The Living Fraser River

-Solano’s proposal was mainly inspired by the Fraser River.
+Solano’s artwork is inspired by the Fraser River.
 He writes: “I see the Fraser River as the tail of a comet, carrying life within it, plunging down into the earth.
-I imagine the river rising up, winding and whirling high into the open sky; connecting the four elements of our world.
+I imagine the river rising, winding and whirling high into the open sky, connecting the four elements of our world.
 Connecting earth and air in a shimmering river of steel water; redirecting the light and fire of the sun gently about us in warm reflections as we step to meet it.

 About the Artist